-In 1913 Mr W. W. Phillpots became the Secretary at the Conservative Club, Mr Bert Phillips was the Vice Secretary.
+In 1913 Mr W. W. Phillpots became the secretary at the Conservative Club, Mr Bert Phillips was the vice-secretary.

 The Male Voice Choir.

 In September 1922 it was reported that a Male Voice Choir had been formed at the Conservative Club.
 The practice sessions were on Sunday mornings and over 30 gentlemen were present including Mr Capel Thomas the well-known local tenor.
 The Chairman was Mr Sam Kingston (Chairman of the Club Committee) and the Secretary was Mr George Sainsbury.
-The Choir Conductor was Mr Bryn Thomas with Mr Ivor Parsons as the Accompanist.
+The Choir Conductor was Mr Bryn Thomas with Mr Ivor Parsons as the accompanist.

 In February 1923 the Male Voice Choir re-elected Mr Bryn Thomas and Miss Irene Richards became the pianist.
 The following officers were also elected – Mr S. Kingston (Chairman); Mr George Connor (Treasurer); Mr G. Sainsbury (Secretary): The committee were – Mr Jack Wilcox; Mr Joe Wilcox; Mr D. Duffield; Mr Josh Morgan; Mr H. Morgan; Mr W. Hall; Mr A. Freddle; Mr Burt Harding and Mr A. Bosley:

-In the same month of 1923 the club’s officers were elected and were as follows – Mr Sam Kingston (Chairman); Mr George Sainsbury (Vice-Chairman); Mr Llewellyn Brunt (Treasurer); Mr W. W. Phillpots (Secretary) of Abertillery: The Committee – Mr R. Christian; Mr J. Lane; Mr W. Challenger; Mr J. Wilcox; Mr Capel Thomas and Mr George J. Connor: The club’s guarantors were – Mr G. Sainsbury; Mr W. Hayes; Mr G. Gale; Mr H. Good; Mr L. Brunt; Mr E. Brunt; Mr W. Evans; Mr Tom Challemger; Mr S. Kingston and Mr W. W. Phillpots:
+In the same month of 1923 the club’s officers were elected and were as follows – Mr Sam Kingston (Chairman); Mr George Sainsbury (Vice-Chairman); Mr Llewellyn Brunt (Treasurer); Mr W. W. Phillpots (Secretary) of Abertillery: The Committee – Mr R. Christian; Mr J. Lane; Mr W. Challenger; Mr J. Wilcox; Mr Capel Thomas and Mr George J. Connor: The club’s guarantors were – Mr G. Sainsbury; Mr W. Hayes; Mr G. Gale; Mr H. Good; Mr L. Brunt; Mr E. Brunt; Mr W. Evans; Mr Tom Challenger; Mr S. Kingston and Mr W. W. Phillpots:

 In January 1925 the Conservative Club issued their balance sheet for the year 1924.
 It showed a net profit of £533.
 3s.
 8d.
 The total sales for the 12 month were £5,125.
 6s.
 8d.
-Mr W. W. Phillpots of Abertillery was the Club Secretary.
+Mr W. W. Phillpots of Abertillery was the club secretary.